jaysylvester/citizen/README.md

         doSomething: true
       },
       cache: {
-        controller: true,
+        controller: {
           scope: 'route',

           // Cache handoff and myCustomDirective so that if this controller is
           // called from the cache, it hands off to the layout controller and acts
           // upon myCustomDirective every time.
 The cookie directive will only be
           // acted upon the first time the controller is called, however.
           directives: ['handoff', 'myCustomDirective']
+        }
+      }
+    });

+##### `lifespan`

+This setting determines how long the route or controller should remain in the cache, in milliseconds.

+    emitter.emit('ready', {
+      cache: {
+        route: {

+          // This route cache will expire in 10 minutes
+          lifespan: 600000
+        }
+    });

+##### `resetOnAccess`

+Used with the `lifespan` setting, `resetOnAccess` will reset the timer of the route or controller cache whenever it's accessed, keeping it in the cache until traffic subsides.

+    emitter.emit('ready', {
+      cache: {
+        route: {

+          // This route cache will expire in 10 minutes, but if a request accesses it
+          // before then, the cache timer will be reset to 10 minutes again
+          lifespan: 600000,
+          resetOnAccess: true
         }
     });